 Do All Tattoos Fade?

-Just as you will age over time, your skin and everything within it will change also – including your cherished tattoo.
+Just as you will age over time, your skin and everything within it will also change – including your cherished tattoo.

 What Factors Fade My Tattoo?